qiuhanzhou/web_project_3/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
-This is a project that showcases the hometowns of some of Practicum's employees.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.

 **Link to Github page**
-See here for the link to the [github page] (https://github.com/qiuhanzhou/web_project_3) for this project.
+See here for the link to the [github page] (https://qiuhanzhou.github.io/web_project_3/index.html) for this project.

+**Techniques and technologies**
+Technologies used include HTML5 and CSS3.
+The website is designed with a fully responsive feature so that all the elements are displayed correctly and beatifully cross all screen sizes.
+Techniques used include CSS layout tool such as flexbox and grid, modern hover-over effects, and BEM file structure.